PingOne Advanced Identity Cloud

 4. On the Edit Tenant Federation Enforcement page, select one of the following items:

-• Optional for All Admins: Allow all administrators to use either their Advanced Identity Cloud credentials or federation to sign on.
+• Optional for All Admins: Allow all administrators to use either their Advanced Identity Cloud credentials or federated access to sign on.

-• Required for All Admins Except Super Admins: Allow all administrators that are not super administrators to use federation to sign in.
-Super admins can use their Advanced Identity Cloud credentials or federation to sign on.
+• Required for All Admins Except Super Admins: Require all administrators that are not super administrators to use federated access to sign on.
+Super administrators can use their Advanced Identity Cloud credentials or federated access to sign on.

-• Required for All Admins: Allow all administrators to use federation to sign on.
-If you choose this option, to switch to a lower enforcement level, you must submit a Backstage Support ticket.
+• Required for All Admins: Require all administrators to use federated access to sign on.
+If you choose this option, then subsequently need to switch to a lower enforcement level, you must create a support case in the Ping Identity Support Portal.

 5. Click Update.
 It can take about 10 minutes for the changes to take effect.